-LVL is made from high-quality, sustainable wood species such as spruce, pine, or fir, which are peeled into thin veneers and then laminated together with waterproof adhesive under high pressure and heat.
-The result is a strong, stable, and dimensionally consistent structural timber that can be used for a wide range of applications, including beams, headers, joists, and columns.
+Laminated Veneer Lumber (LVL) is an engineered wood product fabricated from high-quality, sustainable wood species like spruce, pine, or fir.
+Thin veneers of these woods are bonded together using waterproof adhesive, subjected to high pressure and heat.
+The outcome is a structurally robust, dimensionally stable timber suitable for a myriad of applications, including beams, headers, joists, and columns.

 LVL is up to three times stronger than traditional timber, which means it can support heavy loads while being lighter than solid lumber.

 LVL is highly resistant to warping, splitting, or shrinking, making it more stable and consistent than traditional timber.